jarquafelmu/FFG_Starwars_CS/README.md

 # Roll20 FFG Star Wars Character Sheet

 ## Change log
+* 5.0.6.2
+  * Moved the Dice and Destiny section below the sheet type selectors but still displayed on all sheets in order to maintain visual flow as much as possible.
+  * Added the ability the shrink the whole section down to one line similar to the initiative sections.
+The individual sections are still collapsible.
+Will do the same for the other sections because now I agree that sometimes you just want to be able to just completely get rid of a section.
 * 5.0.6.1
   * Added support for individual weapons collapsing
 * 5.0.6.0